 There is no need to apply this all over the entire skin.

-Rather, just keep to areas you’re concerned about other skin issues developing, such as tail rot.
+Instead, keep to areas where you’re concerned about other skin issues, such as tail rot.

-If you plan to apply the Manuka honey to the affected areas, make sure to leave feeder insects out of their enclosure for a while.
+If you plan to apply the Manuka honey to the affected areas, leave feeder insects out of their enclosure for a while.